Xilinx/brevitas/docsrc/source/papers/mixquant.rst

    An illustration of a quantization graph architecture for a standard transformer block, merging rotations and permutations wherever possible and quantizing the weights and activations for all linear layers

-Given a pre-trained model, a permutation does not change model behavior if it is inserted inside a permutation-equivariant region (Definition 4.1 in the paper), i.e., a subgraph whose operations commute with permutations along the feature dimension.

-Within transformer architectures, many subgraphs are permutation-equivariant along the feature dimension, including compositions of:

-- linear → elementwise activation (e.g. SiLU/Swish) → elementwise multiply
-- residual additions
-- other featurewise operations
+A permutation-equivariant region is any subgraph whose operations commute with feature-wise permutations.

-Within such regions, permutation :math:`P` can be commuted through subgraph  :math:`\Phi` and absorbed into surrounding weights :math:`W_1, W_2`:
+Within such regions, permutation :math:`P` can be commuted through subgraph :math:`\Phi` and absorbed into surrounding weights :math:`W_1, W_2`.
+For example,

 .. math::